PriNova/codypy/README.md

 - [ x ] Improve the parsing and handling of JSON-RPC responses in `receive_jsonrpc_messages()` function.
 - [ x ] Enhance the initialization message in `initializing_message()` function to include additional client information.
-- [ ] Implement logging functionality to track client-server communication.
+- [ x ] Implement reliable logging functionality to track client-server communication.
-- [ x ] Add configuration options for server address, port, and other settings.
+- [ ] Add configuration options for server address, port, and other settings.
 - [ ] Develop unit tests for key functions in `CodyAgentPy.py`.
-- [ ] Create documentation and examples for using the `CodyAgentPy` client library.
+- [ x ] Create documentation and examples for using the `CodyAgentPy` client library.
+- [ ] Implement support for including additional context about files and folders.

 ## License